 Program: Early Childhood Development

-Length: 67 credits; the program is designed for both full-time and part-time students.
+Length: 31 credit hours; the program is designed for both full-time and part-time students.
 Length may vary.

 Lead Faculty: Antoinette (Toni) Johnson